 - Decide on a daily routine that includes getting up and dressed by a certain time.
 ‘Going through the motions’ can help you maintain healthy habits and self-esteem.

-- If you or others around you are concerned about your use of alcohol or other drugs, recognise that it is a sign you need more support and ask your GP for help.
+- If you or others are concerned about your use of alcohol or other drugs, ask your GP for help and support.

 - Have regular treats, e.g. a bunch of flowers, a massage, listening to music, or visiting a barber or coffee shop.

 Kate Jurgens, Bereavement Coordinator, Southern Adelaide Palliative Services, SA; Gabrielle Asprey, Cancer Support Consultant, Cancer Council NSW; A/Prof Lauren Breen, Psychologist, Curtin University, WA; Rev David Dawes, Manager, Spiritual Care Department, Peter MacCallum Cancer Centre, VIC; Rob Ferguson, Consumer; Karen Hall, 13 11 20 Consultant, Cancer Council SA; Joanna Mangan, Psychologist, Cancer Council Queensland; Kate Reed, Nurse Practitioner National Clinical Advisor, Palliative Care Australia; Maxine Rosenfield, Counsellor and Educator, NSW.

 People who are affected by cancer in some way can experience a range of emotions, that can be very challenging to deal with at times.
 Learn more.